Citroën AX: Overview

 It also optionally used self-coloured plastic bumpers.
 This technology came from the PSA Peugeot-Citroën / Renault / French government ECO 2000 project.
 The production version was much more conservative than the original 'one box' design prototype, that was closer to the Eco 2000 styling after negative reactions in focus groups.
 The "one-box" city car eventually came to market with the Renault Twingo, launched in 1992.

-In 1989, a naturally aspirated diesel AX, using the 1360 cc all aluminium alloy TUD engine, managed a figure of 2.7 L/100 km, totalling over 1000 mi from Dover to Barcelona.
+In 1989, a naturally aspirated diesel AX, using the 1360 cm3 all aluminium alloy TUD engine, managed a figure of 2.7 L/100 km, totalling over 1000 mi from Dover to Barcelona.
 This was the longest ever distance travelled on 10 impgal of fuel and earned it a place in the Guinness Book of Records as the most economical production car.
 Also available was a 4x4 variant, but with limited success when compared to the rival Fiat Panda 4x4.
 The AX 4x4 was only available with five doors and was not sold in the United Kingdom.

-The first performance version was the limited-run AX Sport from 1987, with a 1.3 engine and twin carburettors producing 95 PS, wearing iconic white steel wheels (5,5" x 13") which resembled those on its brother, the Peugeot 205 Rallye.
-The AX Sport used Solex ADDHE 40 carburettors until late 1988 and was then replaced with Weber DCOM 40s, just like the 205 Rallye 1,3.
+The first performance version was the limited-run AX Sport from 1987, with a 1.3 engine and twin carburettors producing 95 PS, wearing iconic white steel wheels (5.5" x 13") which resembled those on its brother, the Peugeot 205 Rallye.
+The AX Sport used Solex ADDHE 40 carburettors until late 1988 and was then replaced with Weber DCOM 40s, just like the Peugeot 205 Rallye.
 The AX Sport had a shorter inlet manifold than the 205 Rallye, to save room in the smaller engine compartment.
-In phase 2 guise the Sport was available in other colours and with optional GT wheels and rear spoiler.
+In phase 2 guise, the Sport was available in other colours and with optional GT wheels and rear spoiler.